middleman/middleman-livereload/README.md

 #### Windows users:
-You currently need to add `gem "em-websocket", github: "igrigorik/em-websocket"` to your `Gemfile` and run `bundle install` Also be sure to specify the correct hostname `activate :livereload, :host => 'localhost'`
+You currently need to add `gem "em-websocket", github: "igrigorik/em-websocket"` to your `Gemfile` and run `bundle install`

 ## Configuration